Heather Horizon Greene, LCSW

 Heather Horizon Greene is a Licensed Clinical Social Worker living in the beautiful city of Portland.
 She received her Masters degree in Social Work from the University of Kansas and has worked in the areas of anti-poverty law, medical social work, clinical mental health, child welfare activism and human service education.
-She calls Lawrence her home, but came to Oregon by way of farmland, redwood forests, deserts and mountains.
-She is passionate about personal and community resiliency, being a gentle steward of the earth, weaving justice throughout her life's work and supporting herself and others on the many paths toward healing.
-A seeker of connection, embodiment, justice and magic, she tries to live her life simply and in harmony with the earth.
+A queer, fat, joy-evoking seeker of connection, embodiment, justice and magic, she is passionate about personal and community resiliency, being a gentle steward of the earth, weaving justice throughout her life's work and supporting herself and others on the many paths toward healing.
+A teacher of bridge building, culture shifting and identity claiming, she spins threads of healing through the tools of liberatory wellness, connection, intentionality and transformation.

 Justice Centered Supervision for LCSW Candidates

 I have been a student and practitioner of anti-oppressive, justice centered social work for over 12 years, and it is my constant re-commitment to this work that has led me on a path of social work leadership, mentorship and collaborative consciousness raising that supports social workers in translating our shared values of justice to our practice.
 The work of liberatory wellness is constant, requiring of us a cooperative, ongoing re-dedication to a critical, self-reflective, transformative practice, as well as a commitment to life-long learning in justice-centered social work.
 The (ecofeminist) parts of me that recognize the interconnection of all oppressions, also know intuitively that all justices are interconnected.
 Where oppression creates disconnection (or perhaps where disconnection reinforces oppression), justice creates connection.
 Or, stated differently, one way of practicing justice is simply to connect.
 This is the practice space of many justice workers, who weave their justice through clinical social work practice.